-For a discussion of the contributions granted to each of the NEOs and their vesting terms, including vesting upon the executive's termination or a change of control of the Company, see the sections titled "Compensation Discussion and Analysis-Fiscal Year 2024 Executive Compensation-Deferred Compensation Awards" of this proxy statement and "Executive Compensation-Potential Payments Upon Termination or Change of Control" below.
+For a discussion of the contributions granted to each of the NEOs and their vesting terms, including vesting upon the executive's termination or a change of control of the Company, see the sections titled "Compensation Discussion and Analysis-Fiscal Year 2025 Executive Compensation-Deferred Compensation Awards" of this proxy statement and "Executive Compensation-Potential Payments Upon Termination or Change of Control" below.

-The following table presents information for fiscal year 2024 about: (i) contributions to the NEOs' deferred compensation plan accounts by the executive; (ii) contributions to the NEOs' deferred compensation plan accounts by the Company; (iii) aggregate earnings (or losses) on the deferred compensation plan accounts; (iv) aggregate withdrawals and distributions from the deferred compensation plan accounts; and (v) the deferred compensation plan account balances as of the end of the fiscal year.
-For fiscal year 2024, Ms. Advaithi and Messrs.
-Hartung, Tan, Lundstrom and Offer each received deferred cash awards with a value that averaged approximately 33.7% of their respective fiscal year 2023 base salaries.
+The following table presents information for fiscal year 2025 about: (i) contributions to the NEOs' deferred compensation plan accounts by the executive; (ii) contributions to the NEOs' deferred compensation plan accounts by the Company; (iii) aggregate earnings (or losses) on the deferred compensation plan accounts; (iv) aggregate withdrawals and distributions from the deferred compensation plan accounts; and (v) the deferred compensation plan account balances as of the end of the fiscal year.
+For fiscal year 2025, Ms. Advaithi and Messrs.
+Hartung, Tan, Lundstrom and Offer each received deferred cash awards with a value that averaged approximately 28% of their respective fiscal year 2024 base salaries, and Mr. Martinez received a deferred cash award with a value of 18.5% of his fiscal year 2024 salary.